szpajder/dumphfdl/README.md

  dumphfdl is a multichannel HFDL (High Frequency Data Link) decoder.

+HFDL (High Frequency Data Link) is a protocol used for radio communications between aircraft and a network of ground stations using high frequency (HF) radio waves.
+It is used to carry ACARS and AOC messages as well as CPDLC (Controller-Pilot Data Link Communications) and ADS-C (Automatic Dependent Surveillance - Contract).
+Thanks to the ability of short waves to propagate over long distances, HFDL is particularly useful in remote areas (eg. over oceans or polar regions) where other ground-based communications services are out of range.
+While many aircraft prefer satellite communications these days, HFDL is still operational and in use.

 ## Features

 - Decodes multiple channels simultaneously, up to available CPU power and SDR bandwidth (no fixed channel count limit)